-- 1. HPCS will not serve or provide peanuts/tree nuts for consuming or for classroom use. - 2.
-Peanuts/tree nuts are not allowed in our classroom space (as snacks, treats, rewards or other reasons).
+1. HPCS will not serve or provide peanuts/tree nuts for consuming or for classroom use.

-3. The school office is responsible to communicate medical needs of our students to substitute teachers.
+- 2. Peanuts/tree nuts are not allowed in our classroom space (as snacks, treats, rewards or other reasons). - 3.
+The classroom teacher is responsible to communicate medical needs of our students to substitute teachers.